NSHC Code of Ethics - Core Competencies - Health Coach Practice Standards

 - Refrains from a sexual or personally inappropriate relationship with clients, their caregivers or providers.

 - Respects the right of the client to terminate the coaching relationship at any time.

 - Maintains current, unencumbered NSHC certification in order to call oneself an NSHC Certified Health Coach. *Note: “Current, valid certification” includes a passing grade on one’s initial certification or recertification examination, there is no breach of the NSHC code of ethics and/or standards of practice, and one’s professional license is unencumbered and current with the issuing body and in NSHC's database.

-- Ongoing studies to continually apply and advances the practice of evidenced-based health coaching within the healthcare community.
+- Ongoing studies to continually apply and advance the practice of evidence-based health coaching within the healthcare community.

 - Stays abreast of new or changing evidence-based health coaching knowledge and skills.